A heart imaging test, often called a cardiac imaging test, is like taking a picture of your heart.

 Your doctor may want to monitor your heart activity over an extended period of time.
 In this case, you may be given an ambulatory EKG monitor.

-If your doctor does order an imaging test, don’t worry – you’re in good hands.
+If your doctor does order a heart imaging test, don’t worry – you’re in good hands.
 Banner Health has several imaging centers with advanced equipment, comfortable amenities, and certified staff.
 You’ll also find convenient hours, competitive pricing, and acceptance of most insurance plans.
 Find a location near you.